tapir132/bridge/README.md

 $ git clone https://github.com/tapir132/bridge.git
 ```

 3. Enter the new directory and install packages.
+Update any packages if needed.

 ```bash
 $ cd bridge